yasmeeenm/yasmeeenm/README.md

 - 👋 Hi, I’m Yasmeen
 - 👀 I’m interested in art and reading
-- 🌱 I’m currently learning python for data science
+- 🌱 I’m currently completing a data science certification
 - 📫 How to reach me email me!

 <!---